 How to Make Turkish Tea: The Two-Pot Çay Recipe, Step by Step

-Turkish tea is brewed in two pots: a strong 10-minute brew in the small one, plain boiled water in the large.
-The full çay recipe, ratios, and serving tips.
+Turkish tea is brewed in two pots: black tea steeps in the upper pot while water boils below.
+Follow the traditional çay method, ratios, and serving tips.

 Turkish tea is brewed with two pots: a small one holding a very strong brew, and a larger one holding plain boiled water.
 Each glass gets mixed from both at the moment of serving.
 That split is the core of the method, and it is what most homemade attempts miss.